bordumb/junkan/docs/openlineage/design.md

 > **Version:** 1.0.0
 > **Last Updated:** December 2024

-This document describes how Junkan integrates with OpenLineage to provide complete pre-merge impact analysis for data pipelines.
+This document describes how jnkn integrates with OpenLineage to provide complete pre-merge impact analysis for data pipelines.

 ---